hafeyang/pigeon/README.md

 pigeon
 ======

-pigeon is a frontend develop tool for data mock and validating
+pigeon is a chrome extension frontend develop tool for data mock and validating